 Under Florida law, the following penalties can be assessed if you are convicted of an internet crime:

-- Crimes involving intellectual property: third-degree felony. second-degree felony if a plan is created to defraud or acquire property.
+- Crimes involving intellectual property: third-degree felony. second-degree felony if a plan is created to defraud or acquire the property.

 - Crimes involving other internet users: third-degree felony. second-degree felony if the defendant causes damage to a computer or other electronic equipment that caused a loss of at least $5,000. first-degree felony if the defendant endangered human life or interrupted equipment that is used to medically treat others.